Unselected

 These criteria are:

-- At least a B rating on DECATHLON’s HRP assessment scale
+- At least a B rating on DECATHLON’s HRP assessment scale.

-- Demonstrate high and constantly improving performance on human indicators
+- Demonstrate high and constantly improving performance on human indicators.

-- Be assisted by an internal auditor whose training has been validated by Decathlon
+- Be assisted by an internal auditor whose training has been validated by DECATHLON.

-- Perform at least one self-assessment per year using DECATHLON’s audit grid and share the results
+- Perform at least one self-assessment per year using DECATHLON’s audit grid and share the results.

 - Conduct an Engagement and Wellbeing survey every year to assess employee well-being while guaranteeing confidentiality.

-This year, five new partner sites in Mainland China were certified as autonomous, bringing the total number of certifications to 16 since 2022.
 After certification, local DECATHLON production teams conduct an annual review to monitor the criteria are being applied.
 This review is mandatory and re-examines the results of the partner’s self- assessment and of the Engagement and Wellbeing survey.
 It also provides an opportunity to discuss the supplier’s needs and any problems it has encountered.
 In this way, DECATHLON remains committed to its autonomous partners in order to provide them with support and assistance when necessary.

 Note that the certificate of autonomy can be suspended if a non-compliance is identified.